Skip to main content

 The Set Property Value rule box uses a Twig template to add site information, such as a site ID or a site tag, in your current values.
 It is useful when exporting data via API because it helps you learn what site the data comes from.

-See Enhance your product data with Twig to learn how to work with Twig in Productsup.
+See Twig-based rule box capabilities to enhance your product data to learn how to work with Twig in Productsup.
 See Add tags to a site to add a site tag if needed.

 1. Take the steps from Add a rule box to add the Set Property Value rule box.